ricardolsmendes/rootless-podman-dockerfiles/README.md

 ### 2.4.
 Build image inside a container results

-* __Ubuntu-based/Podman-managed containers__: _privileged mode_ is required to
+* __Podman-managed containers__: _privileged mode_ is required to build images
-  build images inside a given container, but I receive the following error message when trying to do that:
+  inside a given container, but I receive the following error message when trying to do that:

   ```
   Error: error creating build container: The following failures happened while trying to pull